-The Kiddie Tax can be reported on your child's return (or yours, if certain conditions are met – these are discussed at the bottom).
-The Kiddie Tax will work out the same either way.
+The Kiddie Tax is reported on your child's return (or yours, if specific conditions are met – these are listed below).

-- For divorced parents, use the custodial parent's info.
+- For divorced parents, enter the custodial parent.

-- Your child's only income came from interest and dividends, including capital gains distributions and Alaska Permanent Fund dividends) and is less than $10,500;
+- Your child's income was solely from interest and dividends (including capital gains distributions and Alaska Permanent Fund dividends) and is less than $10,500;

-- Your child is not filing a joint return for 2015;
+- Your child is not filing a joint 2018 return;

-- No 2015 estimated tax payments were made for your child (including 2014 overpayments applied to 2015 estimated tax); and
+- No 2018 estimated tax payments were made for your child (including 2017 overpayments applied to 2018 estimated tax)

-- No federal taxes were withheld from your child's income.
-All these conditions must apply.
+- No federal taxes were withheld from your child's income; and

 To report your child's income on your return, simply follow these instructions and we'll apply the Kiddie Tax calculations.